surajit003/FileUpload/readme.md

 initial header check is successful.
 If the header check fails then the user is redirected to the upload detail page for further instructions.

-If the header check is successful, a new upload is created and the upload status is set to PENDING.
+If the header check is successful, a new upload record is created and saved in the Database and the upload status is set to PENDING.
 Once, the upload is saved then a post_save signal is trigerred to start the processing of the upload.
 The upload status is now set to PROCESSING.
 The post_save signal adds the task to the default queue and the request-response thread is completed.